Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 7

 broken, the heads of barrels knocked in

 and the contents wasted.
-The place was

-i torn down and every thing ruin-
+Ts torn down and everything ruin-

 ed.

-——Not Bulk, but Business’ ! is the
+——“Not Bulk, but Business’’ ! is the

 way a Western man put it in expressing